 Law students supervised by staff attorneys consult with and represent those who can’t afford an attorney, in the following areas:

-• Veteran-specific issues dealing with VA disability, discharge upgrades, etc. - statewide
+• Veteran-specific issues dealing with VA disability, discharge upgrades, etc. Services available statewide.

 • Other civil matters for Veterans, including bankruptcy, housing, landlord/tenant, Social Security disability, and wills.
-For these types of matters, services are for residents of Orange and Windsor counties.
+For residents of Orange and Windsor counties only.

-• Court-appointed representation of children in Family and Probate Courts in Orange, Windsor, and Washington counties.
+• Court-appointed representation of children in Family and Probate Courts in Orange, Washington and Windsor counties only.

 South Royalton Legal Clinic